 Verification.
 Recall that the verification of the relaxed program must verify that the condition in each assume statement holds in the relaxed execution.
 One approach is noninterference - verify that relaxation does not affect the values of the variables in the predicate.
-However, this is a relational property and because the assume statement appears at a divergent control flow point (it is affected by the value of the relaxed variable RS), this approach does not work.
+However, this is a relational property and because the assume statement appears at a divergent control flow point (it depends on the value of the relaxed variable RS), this approach does not work.

-The developer therefore inserts another assume statement, assume ($K < len_FF$), just before the if statement.
-It is possible to verify this statement using noninterference and then propagate the condition through the if statement to verify the second assume statement.
+The developer therefore inserts another assume statement, assume (K < len_FF), just before the if statement.
+It is possible to verify this statement using noninterference, then propagate the condition through the if statement to verify the second assume statement.

 The Coq verification of this program consists of approximately 310 lines of proof script.
-The key prerequisite of the proof is to establish the relational loop invariants that K<o> == K<r> and len_FF<o> == len_FF<r>.
+The key proof step verifies the relational loop invariants K<o> == K<r> and len_FF<o> == len_FF<r>.
 These invariants enable us to prove that the relaxation does not interfere with the assumption.